Indosinosuchus: Paleoecology

 Traditionally, teleosaurs were split into up to six different ecological groups based on their general anatomy, including the overall shape of the cranium, tooth shape and at times anatomy of the postcrania.
 This included various degrees of specialisation within longirostrines, terrestrial ecomorphotypes, pelagic species and macrophages or durophages.

 In 2022 Johnson and colleagues conducted a large scale principal component analysis, focusing on the teeth and the lower jaw of teleosaurs rather than the cranium and postcrania.
 Their study revealed several key adaptations of Indosinosuchus that show that these teleosaurs at least partially evolved convergently to machimosaurids, possessing relatively robust jaws with strong muscle attachments.
 The ratio between the length of the mandibular ramus and the mandibular symphysis, which is related to the animals ability to resist biomechanical forces and stress, is somewhat intermediate among members of Teleosauroidea.
 However, the length of the region where the lower jaw musculature attaches to is well developed and its length compared to that of the mandibular ramus indicates that Indosinosuchus potamosiamensis had a rather strong bite, easily comparable to some derived machimosaurids.
 The anterior mechanical advantage (aMa), which describes the amount of force that reaches the tip of the jaws, is very high in both Indosinosuchus species and among the highest in all of Teleosauroidea alongside that of many large machimosaurines.
 This is of particular importance to teleosaurs due to their fang-like front teeth.
 In addition to this, the posterior mechanical advantage (pMa) of I. potamosiamensis, which describes the overall maximum force along the toothrow, is the single highest among all teleosaurs.
 Another important biomechanic aspect is the opening mechanical advantage (oMa), which indicates how fast the jaws could be opened and closed.
 This value is generally inverse to the overall bite force, as smaller taxa are capable of biting more efficiently and with greater speed in order to catch prey.
 A higher value meanwhile indicates that the animal couldn't close its jaws as rapidly and instead relied on its strength to deal with prey.
 Here the two species of Indosinosuchus diverge.
-While I. potamosiamensis has an expectedly high opening mechanical advantage, the highest among teleosaurs, I. kalasinensis had a relatively low oMa, giving it a much faster bite than its contemporary relative.
-While this is unusual due to the fact that the two species are generally similar in other aspects of their biomechanics, this could explain why the two could live in the same environment at the same time, as the different values allowed them to occupy different ecological niches.
+The study did find differences between I. potamosiamensis and the material at the time assigned to I. kalasinensis.
+The former was recovered as having an expectedly high opening mechanical advantage, the highest among teleosaurs, while the specimen attributed to I. kalasinensis had a relatively low oMa, giving it a much faster bite than.
+This was initially interpreted as two contemporary species having filled different ecological niches, but other research has argued that the two forms were not distinst and that the differences were merely a matter of post-mortem distortion of the skull.

 Although their precise ecology remains generally unresolved, Johnson and colleagues conclude that Indosinosuchus was most likely a mesorostrine generalist species, showing no particular adaptations for going after large or armored prey like derived machimosaurs.